 The management assesses the fair values of all its financial assets and financial liabilities at each reporting date.

-The fair values of cash and cash equivalents, other receivables, due from a related party, due to a related party and accruals approximate their carrying amounts largely due to the short-term maturities of these instruments.
+The fair values of cash and cash equivalents, other receivables, current lease liabilities, due to a related party and accruals and other payables approximate their carrying amounts largely due to the short-term maturities of these instruments.